NBC News regrets editing of Trayvon shooting call

 "During our investigation it became evident that there was an error made in the production process that we deeply regret," NBC News representative Lauren Kapp said in a statement on Tuesday, in response to a query by Reuters.
 "We will be taking the necessary steps to prevent this from happening in the future and apologize to our viewers."

-The Fox News report can be viewed on the website of the News Corp (NWSA.O) unit.
+The Fox News report can be viewed on the website of the News Corp unit.

 The "Today" show's segment ran as: